-Many travelers wonder whether it is complicated to travel in Iran during the Ramadan, and if it is better to postpone their trip.
-Actually, traveling to Iran during the holy month of Ramadan presents no complications and can, on the contrary, offers interesting and unique events to participate.
+Many travellers wonder whether it is complicated to travel in Iran during Ramadan and if it is better to postpone their trip.
+Actually, travelling to Iran during the holy month of Ramadan presents no complications and can, on the contrary, offers interesting and unique events to participate in.

-Iran being an Islamic Republic with a large Muslim population, Ramadan is well-observed.
+Iran is the Islamic Republic with a large Muslim population, Ramadan is well-observed.
 Non-muslims are expected to follow the custom, out of respect, by not consuming foods and drinks in public.
-However, some people are exempted from this rule, among which travelers!
+However, some people are exempted from this rule, among which travellers!
 Grocery stores and supermarkets remain open during the day, so it's easy to find something to eat or drink.
 Some restaurants might only be opened at night though.
-However, in most big cities, they stay opened during the day to welcome foreign tourists.
-Simply keep in mind that you are perfectly allowed to consume foods and drinks; and just do your best to respect other's people fasting by not eating in front of them.
+However, in most big cities, they stay open during the day to welcome foreign tourists.
+Simply keep in mind that you are perfectly allowed to consume foods and drinks, and just do your best to respect other's people fasting by not eating in front of them.

 Video: Ramadan in Tehran